Manishearth/manishearth.github.io/source/drafts/fraud.md

 It gets worse: we didn't just need these heuristics to protect ourselves from scams, we needed them to be certain anything is real.
 Now we're often left not-totally sure, suffering from the [liar's dividend][liar].
 What do you do when a family member in a different city appears to need emergency money, but could also plausibly have had their accounts compromised with all communications being intercepted and deepfaked?
 Fly out to check on them in person?
 Perhaps ask someone else in their city to check in on them?
 This is far more effort than before.

 Furthermore, personal heuristics are only a part of the story: institutions have heuristics too.
-American consumer banking protections[^regulations] draw a strong red line between who authorized a transfer: if someone gained access to your account and did a fraudulent transfer, you'll be made whole by the bank.
+American consumer banking protections[^regulations] draw a strong red line based on who authorized a transfer: if someone gained access to your account and did a fraudulent transfer, you'll be made whole by the bank.
 On the other hand, if you've been convinced to move money, even for illegitimate reasons, you may be able to report a crime but nobody is under any obligation to make you whole.
 This might make sense in a world where "stolen password" is easier than a targeted, manual "send us money" con, but that's changing[^fraud-cost].

  [liar]: https://en.wikipedia.org/wiki/Liar%27s_dividend
  [^regulations]: See [Regulation E][rege].
 Different countries have different regimes, the UK [recently passed a law](https://www.gov.uk/government/news/new-powers-for-banks-to-combat-fraudsters) that requires banks to make whole customers who were tricked into transferring money.
 It's unclear to me if this is in response to LLMs, but it's from 2024 and I do not have a great impression of the UK legislature's understanding of tech, so probably not.